-The Buffalo Bandits School Program will run from Dec.
+The Buffalo Bandits School Program ran from Dec.
 11 to April 30.

-The program will provide two options to schools who register.
-The first option is a one-hour assembly that will include positive messaging for students on topics such as reading, bullying and healthy living, but can be tailored to fit the specific needs of schools or students.
-The players will also put on interactive lacrosse demonstrations and fun contests to get the students involved.
-This option is open to grades K-8.
+The program provided two options to schools who register.
+The first option was a one-hour assembly that included positive messaging for students on topics such as reading, bullying and healthy living, but was tailored to fit the specific needs of schools or students.
+The players also put on interactive lacrosse demonstrations and fun contests to get the students involved.
+This option was open to grades K-8.

-The second option includes having Bandits players teach lacrosse to students in a physical education setting.
-This option is open to grades K-12.
-Equipment for the lessons will be provided by the Bandits.
+The second option included having Bandits players teach lacrosse to students in a physical education setting.
+This option was open to grades K-12.
+Equipment for the lessons was provided by the Bandits.

-In addition to the presentations, each student will receive a voucher good for one free ticket to a 2017-18 Bandits home game.
+In addition to the presentations, each student received a voucher good for one free ticket to a 2017-18 Bandits home game.

-Priority will be given to those schools that were unable to take part in the program last year.
-Only teachers and administrators have the ability to formally register their school for the program.
+Priority was given to those schools that were unable to take part in the program last year.
+Only teachers and administrators had the ability to formally register their school for the program.